seanjams/OAuthTutorial/README.md

 # OAuth 2.0 Tutorial

+## Quick Launch

+Unfortunately there is no live demo link.
+Clone the repository and follow Phase 0, setting up a Google Cloud Project and a PostgreSQL database.
+Copy your clientID and client secret from Google into `backend/util.js`.
+Run `npm start` in the console to start the backend server, and visit http://localhost:3000/ to log in.

 ## About

 In this tutorial, we will build the simplest possible Node/Express web app that lets users log in with their Google accounts and persist their session to the browser.
 Many tutorials on the topic can be very comprehensive and focused on implementing OAuth with large frameworks on the frontend and ORM's on the backend.
 Not this one.
 Our goal will be to have it up and running in 30 min, in a form that's easily adaptable to fit any Node backend.